infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	* Because lower-income parents have to deal with additional social, emotional, and economic stressors of daily living, they may have less time, energy, and resources available to provide active and creative playtime at the park, playground, or even in the home.
 	* Schools, under pressure to increase academic performance and to decrease the achievement gap of students, have increased direct educational time, including after-school enrichment and tutorial programs, versus play time

+## Current needs of play for children in care
+- These needs are based on a study on physical activty in residential care homes in Ireland[^10]

 ## Assessing play behaviour in institutional care
 - [^3]In a paper that studied play and congition correlation in institutional children, they discussed previous evidence that shows that
 	* In a classic field study of child development in orphanages, Provence and Lipton (1962) described infants reaching for and grasping toys until 5 or 6 months of age, but from that point on their exploration dwindled and continued to do so with further institutionalization.